The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 The Brine family uses the Advanced Products Page, which has separate color options for item titles, prices, and sale prices on mobile display.

-- To adjust these colors, use the (Mobile) tweaks in the Products: Details section of the Style Editor.
+- To adjust these colors, use the (Mobile) tweaks in the Products: Details section of Site Styles.
 These tweaks only appear when you've chosen Position: Overlay for your desktop site.

 - Currently, Quick view and Product Image Zoom aren't available on mobile.